Worship is at 10:30 a.m. We meet alternately in the sanctuary or in fellowship hall.

 When we’re in the sanctuary, worship is fairly traditional.
 When we’re in fellowship hall, it’s more lively.
 We call that service Emmaus Road, or ER.
 You don’t have to be young to like it.

 Children are welcome in worship, and there is a special time devoted to them.
 We also provide a clean and attractive nursery for the youngest, and a Prayground in the worship area.
 That’s a space with kid-size table and chairs where kids can draw or color during worship.

 What to wear

 Wear what feels comfortable.

 Where to park

-You can park in the paved lot on the west side, or the gravel lot to the north across Hulett Street.
-There also are some spaces on Hulett itself, and a few on Fourth Street.
+You can park in the paved lot on the west side, or the gravel lot to the north across Hewlett Street.
+There also are some spaces on Hewlett itself, and a few on Fourth Street.

 It can be a challenge to figure which of our five doors you should use.
 Three are handicap-accessible.
 Two have steep steps.
 Signs should direct you which entrance is best for you.
 From a handicap-accessible entrance, you can get anywhere you want to go.

-We celebrate Holy Communion (the Lord’s Supper, Eucharist) on the first Sunday of every month, and sometimes other times as well.
+We celebrate Holy Communion (the Lord’s Supper, Eucharist) generally on on the first Sunday of the month but sometimes other times as well.
 We believe that Jesus sets an “open table.”
 Anyone who loves Jesus is welcome.
 You don’t have to be a member of this church, or of a United Methodist Church – or any church, for that matter.

 Like all United Methodist churches in the Great Plains Annual Conference, we abide by a formal policy concerning the protection of children, youth, and other vulnerable people.
 Everyone in the church who works with children, youth, or developmentally disabled adults is certified through a Safe Gatherings training program.
 The process includes training in boundary awareness, plus background checks administered by the Kansas Bureau of Investigation and other state agencies.